 The minimum requirements and limits of the major specifications are documented in standards.
 These standards are from time to time adapted to the changing general conditions.
-Standard EN 228 is valid for gasoline engines in the EU
+Standard EN228 is valid for spark-ignition engine fuels in the EU

 One of the most essential quality characteristic of gasoline fuels is the knock resistance.
 It is decisive in ensuring a normal combustion process in the engine and thus crucial in terms of efficiency and specific power output.